ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 * Cold migration: Requires complete VM downtime, primarily used for nonproduction workloads or maintenance scenarios.
 * OS Assisted migration: Allows the migration of non-vSphere workloads, extending HCX’s capabilities beyond traditional VMware environments.

-#### Security and compliance considerations
-{: #hcx-prereq-security}

-Data security is a key concern when migrating workloads across hybrid environments.
-HCX provides multiple mechanisms to help ensure data integrity:

-* Suite-B encryption: Secures all in-flight data by using military-grade Suite-B encryption.
-* Direct Link: Provides private connectivity with enhanced security by eliminating exposure to the public internet.

 #### Network extension and IP management
 {: #hcx-prereq-network-extension}